-If you’re used to thinking that all “modern” homes are sleek, and cool, and minimalist on the inside, then this remodeled Mid-Century Modern might change your mind.
-The 1,755 square foot home was built in 1975 by the Streng Brothers in the California Contemporary style (Streng began building great modern homes in California since the 1950’s).
-It was recently given a complete remodel, and is for sale in Carmichael, California, a suburb of Sacremento.
+If you’re used to thinking that all “modern” homes are sleek, and cool, and minimalist on the inside, then this remodeled Mid-Century Modern home might change your mind.
+The 1,755 square foot home was built in 1975 by the Streng Brothers in the California Contemporary style (Streng began building great modern homes in California in the 1950’s).
+It was recently given a complete remodel, and is for sale in Carmichael, California, a suburb of Sacramento.

-Even on the outside, there’s an unexpected warmth in this modern home – a little Redwood goes a long way!
+Even on the outside, there’s an unexpected warmth in this Mid-Century Modern home – a little Redwood goes a long way!

 Don’t you love open floor plans?
 The kitchen just flows right into the eating area and living room – nothing formal about these spaces.
 The smooth texture of the marble tops makes an interesting contrast to the panels of rough stone on the outside wall and fireplace.

 In a more private area of the house, this den is another example of how “modern” doesn’t have to mean “impersonal”.

 It’s amazing what a simple raised ceiling can do to give life and interest to what might otherwise be just plain old bedrooms.